stfc/PSyclone/tutorial/training/users/lfric/README.md

     psyclone -nodm -l output -opsy main_alg_psy.f90 -oalg main_alg.f90 main_alg.x90

-The same command can be triggered by `make transform`.
+The same command can be triggered by `make`.
 This will create two new output files, `main_alg.f90`, the rewritten algorithm layer `main_alg.x90`, and `main_alg_psy.f90`, the created PSy-layer.